Sungailiat: Language

-Like its other counterparts in Indonesia, its official language is Indonesian.
-But its local language is Bangka Malay, the same as its other counterparts in the Bangka Island.
-The Chinese Indonesians of Sungailiat mostly uses Hakka language since they're Hakka.
-Sometimes they mixed their language with Bangka Malay as well as a product of assimilation in culture.
+The official language of the city is Indonesian.
+Although local languages are also commonly spoken in the city.
+Local language includes Bangka Malay, the same as its other counterparts in the Bangka Island.
+The Chinese Indonesians of Sungailiat primarily spoke Hakka while a significant minority spoke Cantonese and Hokkien, as the Hakkas formed the majority of ethnic Chinese population of the city.
+Sometimes they mixed their language with Bangka Malay as a product of assimilation in culture, creating a Malay based creole language.

 Waste Management

 Sungailiat has a coordinated waste management system currently running to keep the city clean.
 The final waste disposal site of Sungailiat is located in Kenanga Urban Village, 10 km from the center of Sungailiat City.
 The area prepared for this site is 9 hectares and 3 hectares have been used.
 The management uses an open dumping and composting system with an average volume of 49 m3 of organic waste per day.

 To support waste management activities at the Kenanga waste disposal site, 5 bulldozers, monitoring wells, compost houses, office buildings, waste recording boards, waste gas pipes and a floor plan for the landfill site are prepared to support it.